Terms and Conditions

 4. CONFIDENTIALITY

-4.1 With the exception of correspondence from an attorney-at-law, correspondence from the attorney-at-law to the client, to another attorney-at-law or to the authorities of the Bar Association is, as a rule, confidential.
 4.2.
-If the client comes into possession of confidential correspondence, he undertakes to keep it confidential, not to pass it on to third parties and not to use it either within or outside the professional relationship with the lawyer.
+If the Client comes into possession of confidential correspondence, he undertakes to keep it confidential, not to pass it on to third parties and not to use it either within or outside the framework of the professional relationship with the lawyer.

 5. RECOURSE TO THIRD PARTIES

-5.1.
-When the lawyer works in a partnership or group, the Client is informed and accepts that the mission is shared between the lawyers members of the partnership or group.
-5.2.
-The lawyer is authorized to call upon, under his own responsibility, lawyers outside the firm for the execution of specific tasks of his mission.
-In this case, the client is clearly informed in advance of the role of this lawyer and the possible cost of his intervention.
-5.3.
-The client agrees that the lawyer may choose the bailiff or translator he will call upon in the execution of his mission.
-In this case, the lawyer will inform the client of the role of this third party and will provide the client with an estimate of the cost of the intervention of this third party.
 5.4.
-With regard to the use of other third parties, such as specialized lawyers, notaries, experts, technical consultants or accountants, the choice of the third party will be made by the lawyer after prior consultation with the client.
-In this case, the lawyer will only enter into a commitment with these third parties after the client has agreed on the quality and role of these third parties in the execution of the lawyer's mission and the cost of these interventions.
-Whenever possible, a separate agreement will be entered into either by the client directly with such third party or by the attorney with the third party, in which case the client will have given his express consent to such separate agreement.
-5.5.
-The client undertakes to pay without delay the invoices sent to him for the payment of the fees and expenses of the third parties used by the lawyer in accordance with the preceding paragraphs.
+With regard to the use of other third parties, such as specialized lawyers, notaries, experts, technical consultants or accountants, the choice of third party will be made by the lawyer after prior consultation with the Customer.
+In this case, the lawyer will only enter into a commitment with these third parties once the Client has agreed to the quality and role of these third parties in the execution of the lawyer's mission, and to the cost of these interventions.
+Wherever possible, a separate agreement will be concluded, either by the Client directly with the third party, or by the lawyer with the third party, in which case the Client will have given his express consent to the separate agreement.

 6. FEES - EXPENSES - DISBURSEMENTS - PROVISIONS - TERMS OF PAYMENT